under0tech/autopilot_loonarr/README.md

-# Autopilot for ArduRover with Target Following (Dev version)
+# Autopilot with target following for ArduRover (dev. version)

 ## Autopilot "LOONARR"
 The "LOONARR" autopilot, designed for installation on a companion computer mounted on *Ground Robotic Platform* (powered with ArduRover), provides basic autonomous functionality.
 It `enables the Car to follow the target using Computer Vision capability on the ground`.
 This **`"system"`** serves as a development template and is ideal for autopilot developers looking to kickstart their own projects, particularly those aimed at implementing target-following capabilities based on computer vision in **`GNSS`** and **`non-GNSS environment`**.
 This is not a final solution but a good start for devs.

 This code is largely adapted from another repository, [Autopilot with Target Following for FPV Combat Drone (Simulator version)](https://github.com/under0tech/autopilot_bee_sim), but is designed to work on real hardware, specifically a Raspberry Pi mounted on the **ArduRover** with [ArduPilot firmware](https://ardupilot.org) pre-installed.

-This **`Dev Version`** has certain limitations, as features such as target selection, payload release, and anti-drone detection are not implemented.
+This **`dev. version`** has certain limitations, as features such as target selection, payload release, and anti-drone detection are not implemented.
 However, with the available configuration options, it can be adapted for use in both GNSS (Compass + GPS) and non-GNSS (LiDAR) environments.

 ## Environments
 As mentioned above, this autonomous platform can be configured for use in both GNSS (outdoor) and non-GNSS (indoor) environments.

-### GNSS Environment
+### GNSS environment
 A `GNSS (Global Navigation Satellite System) environment` is the default configuration in which the ArduRover firmware operates.
 It requires `GPS and compass data` to function in `GUIDED` mode, which is necessary for the autopilot to follow the target.
 It will not likely operate if GPS is spoofed or unavailable.

-### Non-GNSS Environment
+### Non-GNSS environment
 A `non-GNSS environment` is designed to work without a stable GPS signal — for example, indoors, in hangars, or even on the frontline where GPS is unavailable.
 It is preferable for developers to test and debug the autonomous platform in a non-GNSS environment due to the lower cost.

 **Note:** Choosing either option requires the developer to configure both the autopilot and Rover settings as detailed in this document.

 ### MODES:
-`OFF`  -  The autopilot remains inactive, awaiting operator input to switch to another mode.
+`OFF`  -  autopilot remains inactive, awaiting operator input to switch to another mode.
 In this state, only telemetry monitoring and logging are active.

-`READY`  -  Initializes the autopilot to its default state.
+`READY`  -  initializes the autopilot to its default state.
 If a target was previously followed and reached, this mode resets the state and prepares the system for the next mission.

-`FOLLOW`  -  Activates the basic functionality: the system attempts to detect the target (person), follow it, and disarm the vehicle once the target is reached and the mission is completed.
+`FOLLOW`  -  activates the basic functionality: the system attempts to detect the target (person), follow it, and disarm the vehicle once the target is reached and the mission is completed.

-## Rover Configuration
+## Rover configuration
 The *Ground Robotic Platform* used as a Car-model (Rover) in this primer is based on a `4WD chassis robot` layered on three levels:

 `First or lower level` - 4 × TT yellow motors with a maximum consumption of 250 mA each.
 For 4 motors, the cumulative consumption is 1A.
 2 × BTS7960 drivers are used for the left and right sides, respectively.
 An XL4015 DC-DC converter steps down 24V from the battery pack to 6–8V required by the TT motors, with a current limit of 5A.
 A Schottky diode SS54 is included, to prevent reverse current.